SteveRMann/dlay/README.md

 Backstory:
 I use the arduinoOTA library a lot and it is not reliable when there is any blocking code in the loop.
-Working with millis fixes it, but using millios() can get messy.
+Working with millis fixes it, but using millis() can get messy.
 I found timeObj and determined that I could replace delay() altogether and hide the mess of millis.
 (It makes the code more readable).

 dlay() is a stripped-down fork of timeObj.
 If you need accuracy in micros, then use timeObj.h